csc-training/esiwace-summerschool-2024/B3/L8/docs/openmp_lec2.md

 |MPI_THREAD_FUNNELED   | Multithreading, but MPI only on main thread |
 |MPI_THREAD_SERIALIZED | MPI from all threads, one at a time         |
 |MPI_THREAD_MULTIPLE   | No restrictions                             |

-# MPI thread support levels

-- Modern MPI libraries support all threading levels
-    - OpenMPI: Build time configuration, check with
-    ```bash
-    ompi_info | grep 'Thread support'
-    ```
-    - Intel MPI: When compiling with `-qopenmp` a thread safe version of the MPI library is automatically used
-    - Cray MPI: Set **`MPICH_MAX_THREAD_SAFETY`** environment variable to `single`, `funneled`, `serialized`, or `multiple` to select the threading level
-- Note that using **`MPI_THREAD_MULTIPLE`** requires the MPI library to internally lock some data structures to avoid race conditions
-    - may result in additional overhead in MPI calls

 # Hybrid programming styles: fine/coarse grained